Introducing the IFRA-Nigeria Research Library

-To achieve this goal, the library includes 4300 books including 127 new books acquired in 2011.
+There are about twenty sitting places.
+The library includes over 5000 books.
 About 25% of the books are in French.
 It maintains a computerized database (CDS/ISIS, a software package, developed by UNESCO).

 A new inventory has been prepared in 2011 and a new system of classification adopted for easy retrieval of library materials.
 Researchers are advised to acquaint themselves with this scheme in order to be able to locate books on the shelves.